-- The department is equipped with computers and specialist music software, including Sonar Producer and Home Studio, Logic and Sibelius.
-It contains a professional quality recording studio that is used accessible to all pupils.
+The department is equipped with computers and specialist music software, including Cubase, Logic Pro and Sibelius.
+It contains a high quality recording studio that is accessible to all pupils.

 - The smaller class sizes guarantee individual guidance and tuition.

-- Facilities include practice rooms, a recital room, two large classrooms, a recording room, a chapel with harpsichord, grand piano, and organ, and the Performing Arts Centre.
+- Facilities include practice rooms, two classrooms, a recording studio, a chapel with grand piano and organ.

 Music is suitable both for those who wish to continue their musical studies at college or university and those who simply wish to gain a wider understanding of the subject because of the interest and enjoyment they get from it through performance.
 It is not the domain of the ‘classical musician’; jazz and popular styles are equally acceptable.
 A high standard of performance is expected.

 Classes are taught using a variety of methods, striking a lively balance between performing, composing and listening.
 Every lesson will be practical and informative and suitable independent work will be given to supplement the course.
 Candidates are expected to contribute towards the musical life of the school by performing and/or composing.

 The new A level retains the three key elements of performing, composing and appraising:1.
 Performing (30% of the qualification)